dreamking60/d3-start-to-finish-leanpub/manuscript/25 State management.md

-# State management
+# State Management

-The state of an application is information that describes what the application is currently doing.
+The state of an application describes what the application is currently doing.
 For example the state of a data visualisation might include things like:

 * the **data** that’s being visualised
 * the **type of chart** (bar, line, pie etc.) that the user has chosen